baileywhitbread/BraidStacks.jl/README.md

-3. Copy-paste the script into Julia's command line.
+3. Copy-paste the contents of `braid_stacks.jl` into Julia's command line.
-Alternatively, place `braid_stacks.jl` in Julia's bin folder then run:
+Alternatively, place the file `braid_stacks.jl` in Julia's bin folder, then run:

 ```julia
 include("braid_stacks.jl")